2017-03-15 — Original posting

 - getting exposure with Stravinsky’s piano music, for the upcoming recording.
 I take from her comments that the recitals certainly served that purpose.
 Having listened to her rehearsing, I can understand why: I think that the presence of an audience fundamentally changes her playing.
 At least from what I heard, the difference between rehearsing and recital is stunning!

-- covering the remainder of her contribution to the costs of the recital.
+- covering the remainder of her contribution to the costs of the CD production.
 I can say that we did indeed cover that sum through these recitals—just about.
 I was of course hoping to provide some extra income for Oxana—and I have not quite given up on that part yet, as there is one sponsoring contribution still outstanding.
 We’ll see.
 At least, I tried my best in keeping her expenses for these 5 days at an absolute minimum.

 As a listener who has attended all four recitals, I would say that even though not everything in the recitals was perfect yet, I love that music, even after extended exposure (or maybe because of the extended listening!), to a degree that it sometimes still follows me, wherever I go.
 I would and could re-listen to all four recitals any time!